Broad Form Insurance is Drivers License Insurance [FAQ]

 Doesn’t matter if you own 0, 1, or 12 cars.
 And your rate does not change if you buy another car because vehicles are not listed on your policy.

-For example, if you borrow a car frequently or it is parked at your address, then your regular car insurance policy will not transfer to the borrowed car unless that car is listed as a covered vehicle on your insurance policy.
+A regular car insurance policy covers you when you borrow someone else’s car but only if the borrowed vehicle is not available for your regular use.
+A Broad Form Insurance does not have this restriction.
+So, if you borrow a car frequently or it is parked at your address, then your regular car insurance coverage will not transfer to the borrowed car unless that car is listed on your policy.

-Broad Form Named Operator Coverage satisfies Washington state’s liability insurance requirement, covering bodily injury and property damage you may cause while you are driving, whether you own the car or not.
+Broad Form Insurance satisfies Washington state’s liability requirement, covering damages you may cause while driving an owned or borrowed car.

 What are the Drawbacks of BroadForm Policies?